PagerDuty/incident-response-docs/docs/training/scribe.md

 ![Scribe](../assets/img/headers/fountain_pen.jpg)
 *Credit: [John-Mark Smith](https://www.pexels.com/photo/person-holding-fountain-pen-211291/)*

-So you want to be a scribe?
+So you want to be a Scribe?
 You've come to the right place!
-You don't need to be a senior team member to become a deputy or scribe, anyone can do it providing you have the requisite knowledge!
+You don't need to be a senior team member to become a Deputy or Scribe, anyone can do it providing you have the requisite knowledge!

 ## Purpose
 The purpose of the Scribe is to maintain a timeline of key events during an incident.
-Documenting actions, and keeping track of any followup items that will need to be addressed.
+Documenting actions, and keeping track of any follow-up items that will need to be addressed.

 It's important for the rest of the command staff to be able to focus on the problem at hand, rather than worrying about documenting the steps.